DochertyDev/ScriptureSteps/README.md

 <div align="center">

-_Click the logo above to access the website!_
+_Click the logo above to access the website_
 </div>

 <h1 align="center">